 This brand-name film strip version of Subutex is placed on the cheek to dissolve rather than under the tongue.
-Belbuca is rectangular, white and yellow in color, and comes in 75 mcg, 150 mcg, 300 mcg, 450 mcg, 600 mcg, 750 mcg, and 900 mcg of buprenorphine.
+Belbuca is rectangular, white, and yellow and comes in 75 mcg, 150 mcg, 300 mcg, 450 mcg, 600 mcg, 750 mcg, and 900 mcg of buprenorphine.

-While the pharmaceutical company retains patent protection for their specific formula, the active ingredients can be used for generic medications, which then go through an FDA approval process.
+While the pharmaceutical company retains patent protection for their specific formula, other companies can use the active ingredients for generic medications, which then go through an FDA approval process.

 Most generic drugs work the same way as their brand-name counterparts, but they cost less or are more likely to receive health insurance coverage.
-The FDA tests generic medications to ensure they are similarly bioavailable as their brand name counterparts.
+The FDA tests generic medications to ensure they are similarly bioavailable as their brand-name counterparts.

-For example, if your physician prescribes a generic version of online Suboxone, you will still benefit from this buprenorphine/naloxone film strip, while potentially saving money, getting better access, or getting better insurance coverage.
+For example, if your physician prescribes a generic version of online Suboxone, you will still benefit from this buprenorphine/naloxone film strip while potentially saving money, getting better access, or getting better insurance coverage.
 If your doctor prescribes Suboxone specifically, ask about generic alternatives that might be more available to you if you are concerned about finances or access at a local pharmacy.

 Always take your medication as directed.
 Do not chew, swallow, move, or tamper with film strips while they are dissolving under your tongue or against your cheek.